The Tyler Chronicle Winter, 2022 Worldwide Edition

 The evacuation of the fort began March 19, but Fannin encountered Mexican General Jose' Urrea after about nine miles of travel.
 Fannin and his men were outnumbered and without provisions (even water).
 The battle of Coleto Creek resulted in Fannin's surrender with the agreement that he and his men would be held as prisoners of war.
 They were marched back to the fort and held in the chapel.

 Although it is generally agreed that Urrea's intentions were to honor the terms of the surrender, Santa Anna ordered Fannin and his men to be executed.
 On Palm Sunday, March 27, the Texans were marched outside the presidio "for exercise".
 The story goes that Fannin paid his executioner not to shoot him in the face.
+When the killing was done, Santa Anna's troops dumped the bodies of 342 dead and dying Texans into bonfires that burned long into the night.

 The Goliad Massacre aroused sympathy and support for Texas from the United States, and "Remember Goliad" became a battle cry in the Texas War for Independence.